Suffering from bad breath? These 4 reasons could be why!

 We all know that our kids don’t hold back when it comes to being honest!
 They say what they’re thinking and without being deliberately hurtful, they really can shock us with their little observations!
-But when they come up to us and make a comment about how “big” our tummies are, or how “doughy” it feels, how our legs are prickly or asking when they’ll get hair in their armpits, “just like mummy” it can lead to a few red faces!
+But when they come up to us and make a comment about how “big” our tummies are, or how “doughy” it feels, how our legs are prickly, comment on our bad breath or asking when they’ll get hair in their armpits, “just like mummy” it can lead to a few red faces!

 But if your little one has ever made a comment about your bad breath, then maybe you shouldn’t put it down to that garlic bread you had the other night and take a closer look.
-Smelly breath could be a sign of something more severe.
+Smelly breath could be a sign of something more severe and it is sometimes best to get professional dental care such as if you visit this cosmetic dentist temple terrace.
 But don’t worry, here you’ll find a few ideas of how you can improve your breath and hopefully stop any more embarrassing outbursts from your little one in the supermarket queue!

 Remember, if you’re worried then go and speak to your dental professional.
 From a filling from an expert in Edinburgh to a tooth whitening session with a professional in Cumbria or Weybridge Dental, specialising in teeth implants in Surrey, you can find a dental practitioner that’s just right for you.
 But for now, let’s get to the list.

 Poor oral hygiene

 It may sound silly, but when was the last time you brushed your teeth?
 How many times do you brush a day?
 How long do you brush for?
 Have you ever flossed?
 It’s no surprise that most cases of bad breath are down to poor oral hygiene.